modolabs/Kurogo-Mobile-Web/doc/Guide/helloworld.rst

 ====================================

-*Note*: Please make sure you have followed the :doc:`installation steps <setup>` and have created a site folder.
+*Note*: Please make sure you have followed the :doc:`installation steps <setup>` and have created a site folder. *SITE_DIR* refers to *site/YOURSITE* where YOURSITE is the name of the site folder you have created.

 The Kurogo Framework looks in a variety of locations for module data (see :doc:`tour`).
-In most cases you will want to create your module in your site's *app/modules* folder.
+You should create your modules in your site's *app/modules* folder.
+Do **not** place new modules in the root /app/modules folder as these are reserved for included Kurogo modules.

 * Create a folder named *hello* inside *SITE_DIR/app/modules*
 * Inside the *SITE_DIR/app/modules/hello* folder, create a folder named *templates*